babylonchain/babylon/docs/transaction-impl-spec.md

 ## Spending taproot outputs

-To create transactions which spends from taproot outputs, either staking output or unbonding output, providing signatures satisfying the script is not enough.
+To create transactions which spend from taproot outputs, either staking output or unbonding output, providing signatures satisfying the script is not enough.

-Spender must also provide:
+The spender must also provide:
-- whole script which is being spend
+- the whole script which is being spent
-- control block which contains: leaf version, internal public key and proof of inclusion of given script in script tree
+- the control block which contains: leaf version, internal public key, and proof of inclusion of the given script in the script tree

-Given that creating scripts is deterministic for given data, it is possible to avoid storing scripts by re-building scripts when need arises.
+Given that creating scripts is deterministic for given data, it is possible to avoid storing scripts by re-building scripts when the need arises.

 ### Re-creating script and control block

-To build script and control block necessary to spend from staking output through timelock script following function could be implemented
+To build the script and control block necessary to spend from a staking output through the timelock script, the following function could be implemented

 ```go
 import (